little-fires/react-native-sdk/README.md

 ## New API Version Notice

-A newer API version [src/index_v2.tsx](src/index_v2.tsx) is currently working in progress so as o provide a more OOP approach.
+A [newer API version](src/index_v2.tsx) is currently working in progress so as to provide a more OOP approach.

-This new API version **does not** break support for the previous API version [src/index.tsx](src/index.tsx).
+This new API version **does not** break support for the [previous API version](src/index.tsx), which is still the default API implementation.

 ## Test on Physical Device